carpentries-incubator/Natural-language-processing/episodes/02-word_representations.md

 - For MS Word documents [python-docx](https://python-docx.readthedocs.io/en/latest/) is popular.
 - For (text-based) PDF files [PyPDF2](https://pypi.org/project/PyPDF2/) and [PyMuPDF](https://pymupdf.readthedocs.io/en/latest/) are widely used.
 Note that some PDF files are encoded as images (pixels) and not text.
 If the text in these files is digital (as opposed to scanned handwriting), you can use OCR (Optical Character Recognition) libraries such as [pytesseract](https://pypi.org/project/pytesseract/) to convert the image to machine-readable text.
 - For scraping text from websites, [BeautifulSoup](https://pypi.org/project/beautifulsoup4/) and [Scrapy](https://docs.scrapy.org/en/latest/) are some common options.
+- LLMs also have something to offer here, and the field is moving pretty fast.
+There are some interesting open source LLM-based document parsers and OCR-like extractors such as [Marker](https://github.com/datalab-to/marker), or [PyMuPDF4LLM](https://github.com/pymupdf/PyMuPDF4LLM), just to mention a couple.
 :::

 ::: callout
 Another important choice at the data formatting level is to decide at what granularity do you need to perform the NLP task:

 - Are you analyzing phenomena at the **word level**?
+For example, detecting abusive language (based on a known vocabulary).
 - Do you need to first extract sentences from the text and do analysis at the **sentence level**?
+For example, extracting entities in each sentence.
 - Do you need full **chunks of text**? (e.g. paragraphs or chapters?)
+For example, summarizing each paragraph in a document.
 - Or perhaps you want to extract patterns at the **document level**?
-For example each book should have a genre tag.
+For example each full book should have one genre tag (Romance, History, Poetry).

 Sometimes your data will be already available at the desired granularity level.
 If this is not the case, then during the tokenization step you will need to figure out how to obtain the desired granularity level.
 :::